GovReady/govready-q/deployment/govready-wazuh/README.md

 This directory contains configuration files that run containers for GovReady-Q and Wazuh in a single deployment.

+The containers that are run are:

+govready-q: The GovReady-Q server, that assists teams through the compliance process.
+wazuh: It runs the Wazuh manager, Wazuh API and Filebeat (for integration with Elastic Stack)
+wazuh-kibana: Provides a web user interface to browse through alerts data.
+It includes Wazuh plugin for Kibana, that allows you to visualize agents configuration and status.
+wazuh-nginx: Proxies the Kibana container, adding HTTPS (via self-signed SSL certificate) and Basic authentication.
+wazuh-elasticsearch: An Elasticsearch container (working as a single-node cluster) using Elastic Stack Docker images.
+Be aware to increase the vm.max_map_count setting, as it's detailed in the Wazuh documentation.

 Use [Docker Compose](https://docs.docker.com/compose/) to manage the multi-container app.

 Docker Compose commands are similar to, but different from, regular Docker commands.
 Read the Docker Compose docs for more details.